manassaloi/manassaloi.github.io/_posts/2020-01-25-career-frameworks.markdown

 ---
 layout: post
-title:  "17 Frameworks for your professional life"
+title:  "[Frameworks] 18 Frameworks for your professional life"

 ---